mathspp/mathspp/pages/02.blog/module-enum-overview/item.md

 When numbering options by hand you might accidentally skip a value, repeat a value, or forget to update the values when you delete/reorder members.
 With `auto`, none of that happens.

-`auto` will assign a unique integer for each member, starting at `1` and increasing successively:
+`auto` will assign a unique integer for each member, typically starting at `1` and increasing successively:

 ```py
 print(Weekday.SUNDAY.value)  # 1